-A nonprofit that served seniors received a bequest, from a senior woman no one knew, for $1,250,000.
-It was terrific, and it nearly ruined them.
+A nonprofit that served seniors received a bequest from a senior woman no one knew for $1,250,000.

 Almost every nonprofit, over time, will receive one or more windfalls.
 At successful nonprofits, these windfalls create grand celebrations.
-But after celebrating and investing the funds to further the mission, successful nonprofits return to their tried-and-true fundraising and income development plan.
+But after celebrating and investing the funds to further the mission, wise nonprofits return to their tried-and-true fundraising and income development plan.

 For other nonprofits, windfalls create challenges that knock them over.
 Like their successful counterparts, they celebrate and make much-needed mission investments.
 However, instead of returning to consistent fundraising and income development work, they fixate on repeating the windfall.

-After the celebrations, return to a realistic income and fundraising plan based on consistent disciplined-work, proven outcomes, and fit with your organization’s temperament.
-Follow the paths that successful nonprofits like you follow.
-When your nonprofit wins the lottery, celebrate and then return to the tried-and-true.
+After the celebrations, return to realistic fundraising planning based on consistent, disciplined work, proven outcomes, and fit with your organization’s temperament.
+Follow the paths that successful nonprofits like yours follow.

 How does your nonprofit handle windfalls?
 Have you developed a board policy about how to handle them?
 Has your nonprofit ever been “hurt” by success?
-Just a quick note below about what you learned.

-For more about, how to raise millions together year after year, and after a windfall, download this free chapter of Let’s Raise Nonprofit Millions Together.
+For more about how to raise millions together year after year and after a windfall, download this free chapter of Let’s Raise Nonprofit Millions Together.